 The chapel closes early on the following date:

 Thursday, 23 December (closed from 13:00)

 Friday, 24 December (closed from 13:00)

 Windsor Castle is fully closed on the following dates:

-Windsor Castle is the oldest and largest occupied castle in the world, and Queen Elizabeth II loves to spend her weekends in this stunning fortress.
+Windsor Castle is the oldest and largest occupied castle in the world, and King Charles III loves to spend her weekends in this stunning fortress.
 Built in the 11th century by William the Conqueror, the castle is still a favorite residence of the royal family.This sprawling grand home covers an area of 13 acres and overlooks charming Windsor town – pay the castle a visit and find out why our royals have lived here for centuries!

 The State Apartments

 Take a look inside the heart of the working palace – the State Apartments.
 Regularly used for ceremonial and official occasions, the Apartments are furnished with some of the finest works of art from the Royal Collection.
 Try and spot the paintings by Rembrandt, Rubens and Leonardo da Vinci that hang from the walls!
 During the winter months the richly decorated Semi-State Rooms are added to the visitor route.